Jasurito/HackProj/README.md

 3) In the first terminal at the end you'll find local link to web-site.
 Click on it and try

 THE LAST COMMIT AND PUSH INFORMATION: fixed 2 little bugs that are breaking user experience

+HOW TO CHANGE TIME OF NOTIFICATIONS: in nutritions/management/commands/telegram_bot.py go to the 224 line and change time of breakfast, lunch and a dinner